colinmorris/csc236/docs/announcements.md

 # Announcements

 ## Week 3
+* Jan 19: A new [Tests](../tests) section has been added to the website, with information about midterms and the exam.
 * Jan 19: Beginning this week, several tutorial rooms have changed.
 Check the [Lectures & tutorials](../lectures_and_tutorials#tutorial-rooms) section to see if your tutorial will be in a new room.
 (This will be true if-and-only-if your tutorial was in a building other than University College).

 ## Week 1